Ultra-high quality two-dimensional electron systems: Abstract

 \section{Abstract}

 Two-dimensional electrons confined to GaAs quantum wells are hallmark platforms for probing electron-electron interaction.
-Many key observations were made in these systems as sample quality improved over the years.
-However, progress in quality has been stagnant for over a decade.
-We present a major breakthrough via source-material purification and innovation in GaAs molecular beam epitaxy vacuum chamber design.
-Our new samples have a world-record mobility of $44\times10^6$ cm$^2$/Vs at an electron density of $2.0\times10^{11}$ /cm$^2$; this is the highest mobility observed in any material.
-These results imply only $\sim1$ residual impurity for every $10^{10}$ Ga/As atoms.
-The impact of such low impurity concentration is extraordinary; several new fractional quantum Hall states emerge, and exotic phases such as the $5/2$ state, which is widely believed to be non-Abelian and of potential use for topological quantum computing, and stripe/bubble phases are unprecedentedly robust.
+Many key observations have been made in these systems as sample quality improved over the years.
+Here, we present a breakthrough in sample quality via source-material purification and innovation in GaAs molecular beam epitaxy vacuum chamber design.
+Our samples display an ultra-high mobility of $44\times10^6$ cm$^2$/Vs at an electron density of $2.0\times10^{11}$ /cm$^2$.
+These results imply only 1 residual impurity for every $10^{10}$ Ga/As atoms.
+The impact of such low impurity concentration is manifold.
+Robust stripe/bubble phases are observed, and several new fractional quantum Hall states emerge.
+Furthermore, the activation gap of the $\nu=5/2$ state, which is widely believed to be non-Abelian and of potential use for topological quantum computing, reaches $\Delta\simeq820$ mK.
+We expect that our results will stimulate further research on interaction-driven physics in a two-dimensional setting and significantly advance the field.